 Women in kimonos walking through Fushimi Inari Shrine's torii gates in Kyoto.

 Get your booking confirmed instantly

-Day tour to Kinkakuji, Kiyomizu Temple Area, & Fushimi-Inari Shrine
+Access to a guided day tour of Kinkakuji, the Kiyomizu Temple Area, and Fushimi-Inari Shrine

-Return transfers from Nipponbashi, Osaka / Kyoto Station
+Return transfers from Nipponbashi in Osaka or Kyoto Station included with your travel package

+Women in kimonos walking through Fushimi Inari Shrine's torii gates in Kyoto.